Aerial view of Battle Mound, the

 those seen by early European visitors in temples and

-charnal houses in the Southeastern U.S. (32.5 centimeters
+charnel houses in the Southeastern U.S. (32.5 centimeters

 high) Smithsonian Institution.